-If you're more of a visual learner, I've also provided a YouTube tutorial that shows you step-by-step how to bleach your knots.
+If you're more of a visual learner, we've also provided a YouTube tutorial that shows you step-by-step how to bleach your knots.
 Enjoy!

 You may feel uncomfortable or embarrassed if your wig looks like fake hair.
 How to avoid this?
-Bleaching knots and customize your lace frontal is important to your beautiful hairstyle.
+Bleaching knots and customizing your lace frontal is important to your beautiful hairstyle.

 Some tips for you